-- To show the overall effective and meaningful participation of Down syndrome persons that can be achieved through accessible information and communication, consultation.
+- To show the overall effective and meaningful participation of Down syndrome persons that can be achieved through accessible information and communication, and consultation.

 - To empower persons with Down syndrome.

-- Reach out to the key stakeholders like education, health, social professionals, media, etc to disseminate this message and bring about change.
+- Reach out to key stakeholders like education, health, social professionals, media, etc to disseminate this message and bring about change.

 What is Down Syndrome?

 Down syndrome is also known as trisomy 21.
 It is a genetic disorder caused due to abnormal cell division that results in an extra full or partial copy of chromosome 21.
 An extra genetic material causes several changes in the person including developmental changes, physical features, etc.